 The function shall output the string A1 || P || A2 if the decryption -verification process is successful and shall output a failure otherwise.

-11.11.2.7.3 Output Transformation
+11.11.2.7.3 Output Transformation (Re-order Recovered Plaintext if Applicable)

 Parse the output string A1 || P || A2 and re-order IEs that are out of order (thereby not reordering IEs with the same Element ID).